 Whatever it is, take that first step.
 The sooner you begin, the sooner you’ll move from feeling uncertain about money to feeling confident and in control of your future.

-For more practical tips, case studies, and money strategies tailored to beginners, don’t forget to explore the Strategies section of H2T Funding.
+For more practical tips, case studies, and money strategies tailored to beginners, don’t forget to explore the Strategies section and Budgeting Strategies of H2T Funding.
 There, you’ll find helpful guides, beginner-friendly insights, and tools to support your next financial move.